AJH20167689/-Assignment2/README.md

 # Assignment2
-This is a php implementation for UoB students data retrieval I used XAMPP and Apache to run the code
+This is a php implementation for UoB students data retrieval
+<br>I used Apache on XAMPP to run the code by palcing the files in this bath (C:\xampp\htdocs)<br/>
+<br>Than by using http://localhost/index.php in my local browser I was able to see to outcome of the code<br/>
 # Created by:
 Name: Ahmed Jalal Hammad _ ID: 20167689